Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors

-The general strategy is as follows: for both the dark disk and the subhalo scenarios, we parameterize the signal with a parameter that approximately controls its overall normalization.
+The general strategy is as follows: for both the dark disk and the subhalo scenarios, we parametrize the signal with a parameter that approximately controls its overall normalization.
 For the dark disk, we use the product of the scattering cross section and the surface density, $\SIDDdisk \Sigma\disk$, while for the subhalo case, we use the impact parameter, $b\SH$.
 Larger values of $\SIDDdisk \Sigma\disk$ correspond to a larger disk signal, while smaller values of $b\SH$ correspond to a larger subhalo signal.
 To estimate the sensitivity, we compute the smallest (largest) value of $\SIDDdisk \Sigma\disk$ ($b\SH$) for which the time-varying signal+MW halo+backgrounds hypothesis would be preferred over the MW halo+backgrounds-only hypothesis, holding all other parameters controlling the signal fixed.
-We define the \emph{discovery reach} as the value of $\SIDDdisk \Sigma\disk$ or $b\SH$ for which 50\,\% of experiments would lead to a detection of substructure at 95\,\% confidence level (or approximately $2\,\sigma$)~\cite{2012PhRvD..85c5006B, Cowan:2010js}.
+We define the \emph{discrimination reach} as the value of $\SIDDdisk \Sigma\disk$ or $b\SH$ for which 50\,\% of experiments would find a preference for substructure at 95\,\% confidence level (or approximately $2\,\sigma$)~\cite{2012PhRvD..85c5006B, Cowan:2010js}.

 For the dark disk scenario, the DM component that makes up the dark disk and the component comprising the MW halo are distinct.
-Therefore, when computing the discovery reach, we will assume that the particles making up the smooth MW halo do not give rise to a measurable signal in paleo-detectors, i.e. we use mock data sets generated for a true value of $\SIDDMW = 0$.
+Therefore, when computing the discrimination reach, we will assume that the particles making up the smooth MW halo do not give rise to a measurable signal in paleo-detectors, i.e., we use mock data sets generated for a true value of $\SIDDMW = 0$.
 On the other hand, for the subhalo case, we will assume that the same DM particles make up both the MW-halo and the subhalo.
 Accordingly, we use mock data sets containing signals from both the subhalo and the MW halo, setting $\SIDDSH = \SIDDMW$ and $m_\chi\SH = m_\chi\MW$.